COS301-SE-2025/Mavito/Documentation/User Stories/User Story _ Feedback Submissions.md

 * Only logged-in users can comment, submit feedback, vote, or receive contribution rewards.
 * Users must have verified accounts to interact with community features (e.g., comments, voting).
+* Rate limiting will be implemented to prevent spam submissions